joshuaptfan/KF2-drop-farm/README.md

 You are eligible for drops X hours after your last drop.
 Minutes to wait before first run (not including idle time)? [number]:

-KF2 must run for 30 minutes total before you are eligible for the next drop.
+KF2 must run for 30 consecutive minutes before you are eligible for the next drop.
 Idle KF2 for 30 minutes before first run?
 [Y/N]:
 ```